Probing multi-mobility edges in quasiperiodic mosaic lattices: Acknowledgements

+The authors would like to thank Prof. David B. Haviland for helpful discussions and suggestions on atomic force microscopy.
+J.G. acknowledges support from Swedish Research Council (Ref: 2023-06671 and 2023-05288), Vinnova project (Ref: 2024-00466) and the Göran Gustafsson Foundation.
 A.W.E acknowledges support Knut and Alice Wallenberg (KAW) Foundation through the Wallenberg Centre for Quantum Technology (WACQT), Swedish Research Council (VR) Starting Grant (Ref: 2016-03905), and Vinnova quantum kick-start project 2021.
 V.Z. acknowledges support from the KAW and VR.
-Work at Nordita was supported by European Research Council under the European Union Seventh Framework ERS-2018-SYG HERO, KAW 2019.0068 and the University of Connecticut. \\
+I.M.K. acknowledges support from the Russian Science Foundation (grant 21-12-00409).
+Work at Nordita was supported by European Research Council under the European Union Seventh Framework ERS-2018-SYG HERO, KAW 2019.0068 and the University of Connecticut.